pythonhealthdatascience/rdesrap_mms/rmarkdown/input_modelling.md

 ## Plots

-The `distfitrplus` package also has some nice visualisation functions.
+The `fitdistrplus` package also has some nice visualisation functions.

 ``` r
 iat_exp <- suppressWarnings(fitdist(data_iat, "exp"))